danoventa/CrackingTheCodingInterview/CONTRIBUTING.md

 comes in really handy when we need to determine what kinds of information should go into our release documentation (as the word changelog in the title might suggest!).
 Good release messages means more informed users means a better project to use.
 Yay!

+Note that this standard applies to both your commit messages and PR titles so you'll need to draft the appropriate commit message when you run `git commit -m` or use the interface on your visual git interface.

+You can use the following verbs as part of your commit messages/PR titles.
+* fix: For when you have fixed a bug.
+* feat: For when you have added a new future.
+* chore: For when you've done a small chore on the repository such as updating a script in package.json.
+* docs: For when you've added documentation.

+In addition to the active verb, you'll also need to include the affected component in the commit message or PR title.
+The structure for this is as follows.
+* If you've made the change to a React component, use the components name, such as `CodeCell`.
+* If you've made a change to the overall application, such as the Electron code, use the `app` name.
+* If you've made a change to a reducer, use the name of the reducer, such as `document` or `app`.
+* If you've made a change to an epic, use the name of the epic exported, such as `executeCellEpic`.

+## How fast will my PR be merged?

+Your pull request will be merged as soon as there are maintainers to review it and after tests have passed.
+You might have to make some changes before your PR is merged but as long as you adhere to the steps above and try your best, you should have no problem getting your PR merged.

 That's it!
 You're good to go!